vuetifyjs/vuetify/packages/docs/src/pages/en/features/global-configuration.md

 </alert>

-Define global classes and styles to individual or all components.
-This works for all [built-in](/components/all/) components including [virtual](/features/aliasing/#virtual-component-defaults) ones.
-This provides an immense amount of utility when configuration your application's design system.
+Define global classes and styles for all [built-in](/components/all/) components; including [virtual](/features/aliasing/#virtual-component-defaults) ones.
+This provides an immense amount of utility when building your application's design system and it reduces the amount of duplicated code in your templates.

-Let's say that you want to set the **text-transform** of all [v-btn](/components/buttons/) components to `none` but are not interested in using [SASS variables](/features/sass-variables/).
-In the same manner as regular props, simply define the **style** property for the component.
+Let's say that you want to set the **text-transform** of all [v-btn](/components/buttons/) components to `none`, but are not interested in using [SASS variables](/features/sass-variables/).
+By simply adding the **style** property to a component's default values, you are able to apply custom values to all instances of said component.

-The following code modifies the **text-transform** css property for all `<v-btn>` components:
+The following code example modifies the **text-transform** CSS property of all `<v-btn>` components:

 ```js { resource="src/plugins/vuetify.js" }
 import { createVuetify } from 'vuetify'